MichelleMcConville/21-book-search/client/README.md

      "test": "react-scripts test --env=jsdom",
 ```

->Note: To use a different preprocessor, replace `build-css` and `watch-css` commands according to your preprocessor’s documentation.
+>Note: To use a different preprocessor, replace `build-css` and `watch-css` commands according to your preprocessor documentation.

 Now you can rename `src/App.css` to `src/App.scss` and run `npm run watch-css`.
 The watcher will find every Sass file in `src` subdirectories, and create a corresponding CSS file next to it, in our case overwriting `src/App.css`.
 Since `src/App.js` still imports `src/App.css`, the styles become a part of your application.
 You can now edit `src/App.scss`, and `src/App.css` will be regenerated.